hoangduytran/blender-manual/manual/grease_pencil/modes/draw/tools.rst

    Change the location of the 3D Cursor.

 :doc:`Brush </grease_pencil/modes/draw/tools/brush>`
-   Tool to use for any of the drawing brushes, see :doc:`/grease_pencil/modes/draw/brushes/overview`.
+   Tool to use for any of the :doc:`drawing brushes </grease_pencil/modes/draw/brushes/draw>`.

 :ref:`Fill <tool-grease-pencil-draw-fill>`
    Automatic fill closed strokes areas.